bjfletcher/o-comment-api/README.md

 - stream_type: livecomments, livechat, liveblog
 - force: has effect in combination with cache enabled.
 If force set to true, the data won't be readed from the cache even if a valid entry exists, but it will force the call to the webservice to happen.
+- section: Override the default mapping based on URL or CAPI with an explicit mapping.
+Section parameter should be a valid FT metadata term (Primary section)
+- tags: Tags which will be added to the collection in Livefyre

 ##### Example